RobSmithDev/daynaport-amiga/README.md

 This code is based on the MNT ZZ9000Net driver by Lukas F. Hartmann (which is based on work by Henryk Richter) and also borrows a little from the PlipBox device by, well, theres several people.

+For a step-by-step guide on installing, check out (this video by Retronaut)[https://www.youtube.com/watch?v=FDtqd04bq-k]

 This requires the updates in https://github.com/RobSmithDev/BlueSCSI-v2 in order to work.
 **A Compiled Version Is Included With The Downloadable Release**